MashaIO/Azure-Diagnostics-for-Service-fabric-App-Service-/README.md

 # Service Fabric

-In your Startup you can see how logger is configured.
-By this we can say it is an decoupled one which will help in both testing and adaptability.
+In your Startup you can see how logger is configured and registered.

             // Configure the required factories to the array(In our case this is service fabric so that Service fabric event source more than enough)